codefeathers/cmd-js/README.md

 A very simple and strict argv parser for nodejs cli applications.

 > Note: This may not suit your application.
-CMDjs is _very minimal_ and was written for use in my other apps [@codefeathers](https://github.com/codefeathers) and elsewhere.
-It was mostly done as an experiment of "how difficult could it be".
+CMDjs is _very minimal_ and was written for use in my other apps at [@codefeathers](https://github.com/codefeathers) and elsewhere.
+It was mostly an experiment of "how difficult could it be".
 If you feel like the minimal interface of CMDjs is for you, then go full steam ahead!

 ## Usage